 If you’re a law firm owner who is considering a virtual assistant for your company, you likely have all sorts of questions on your mind.
-How much should be allocated for salary?
+How much should be allocated to salary?
 How can I begin to create a performance review and training system?
-Along with these and many other queries, you’re likely wondering – “why there are so many options when it comes to virtual assistants with marketing expertise?”.
+Along with these and many other queries, you’re likely wondering – “why are there so many options for virtual assistants with marketing expertise?”.
 If you survey the market, there is a high number of potential candidates available.
 In this post, we will discuss why it is important to think about hiring multiple marketing specialists to fill different roles.

 Assistants Have Become More Specialized

 The fact that VAs can perform a wide range of tasks for your company – accounting, bookkeeping, marketing, scheduling, and so forth – doesn’t mean that a single VA can perform all these tasks by themselves.
 The professional world has become more specialized.
 Today many assistants specialize in just one or two of these areas.
 Consequently, you may need to hire multiple assistants if you need multiple tasks handled.

 Furthermore, specialization has increased to the point where many assistants concentrate on a specific task within a given area.
 For instance, in marketing, many virtual assistants concentrate specifically on marketing writing or content creation.
 Others focus on design, and others focus on social media marketing.
 This explains why there are so many marketing specialists for hire.
 Not all have the same type of expertise, so you need to be conscious of a given candidate’s background before hiring.

 DOWNLOAD OUR FREE GUIDE “TOP 10 WAYS TO USE A VIRTUAL ASSISTANT

 Have Questions?
 CONTACT US HERE.

 Jack-of-All-Trades Model No Longer Possible